realA10001986/Time-Circuits-Display/README.md

   Accessing the Config Portal through this address requires the operating system of your hand-held/computer to support Bonjour/mDNS: Windows 10 version TH2     (1511) [other sources say 1703] and later, Android 13 and later; MacOS and iOS since the dawn of time.

-  If connecting to http://timecircuits.local fails due to a name resultion error, you need to find out the TCD's IP address: Hold ENTER on the TCD's keypad for 2 seconds, then repeatedly  press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
+  If connecting to http://timecircuits.local fails due to a name resolution error, you need to find out the TCD's IP address: Hold ENTER on the TCD's keypad for 2 seconds, then repeatedly  press ENTER until "NET-WORK" is shown, then hold ENTER for 2 seconds.
 The device will then show its current IP address.
 Then, on your handheld or computer, navigate to http://a.b.c.d (a.b.c.d being the IP address as shown on the display) in order to enter the Config Portal.

 In the main menu, click on "Setup" to configure your TCD.